Doing your research for your next mattress?

 #3 Don’t rush into buying

-This rule applies on every buying decision.
+This rule applies to every buying decision.

 Instead of shopping for a mattress after work or before picking up the kids,